Updated: 20 September, 2022

-In this blog post, we delve into the science behind squalene and squalane to give you a comprehensive guide to their benefits and how to use them, as well as put these ingredients into action in a Natural Squalene and Squalane Booster for you to try out for yourself.
+In this blog post, we delve into the science behind squalene and squalane to give you a comprehensive guide to their differences, benefits and how to use them.
+We also put these ingredients into action in a natural squalene and squalane booster for you to try out for yourself.

 The chemical structures of squalene and squalane